ramankarki/ramankarki/README.md

 <!-- about me -->

 I'm Raman Karki.
-I'm a 11th grade student pursuing Technical Education 🎓 from Pokhariya Secondary School 🏛 at Nepal / Province no.1 .
 I'm a passionate learner who's always willing to learn and work across technologies.
 I love to explore new technologies and try to solve real-life problems ✨.
 I'm currently into MERN/FULL-STACK 🕸️ web development 🤓.

 <br/>